Leyton House Racing: 1989 season

+As Leyton House Racing

 1990 season

 For the 1990 season, the team used the CG901 chassis, designed by Adrian Newey and powered by a Judd V8 engine.
-There was an aerodynamic issue to do with the Southampton wind tunnel, causing the team to struggle: the first six races of the year saw both Capelli and Gugelmin fail to qualify in Brazil and Mexico, while Gugelmin also missed out in Monaco and Canada.
+There was an aerodynamic issue with the Southampton wind tunnel, causing the team to struggle: the first six races of the year saw both Capelli and Gugelmin fail to qualify in Brazil and Mexico, while Gugelmin also missed out in Monaco and Canada.
 Newey was fired as a result, but not before making changes to the car which would result in a remarkable turnaround at the French Grand Prix.
 There, Capelli and Gugelmin qualified seventh and tenth respectively, before running first and second for much of the race, largely due to the team's decision not to pit for tyres.
 Gugelmin eventually retired with an engine failure, but Capelli continued to lead from Alain Prost in the Ferrari until three laps from home, when a misfire forced him to let the Frenchman past; second place was still a popular result.

 The improved showings continued over the next few races: Capelli ran third in Britain before his fuel pipe broke, then finished just outside the points in seventh in Germany.
 Gugelmin finished eighth in Hungary, then scored a point for sixth in Belgium, finishing just ahead of Capelli.
 Thereafter, however, the season petered out.

 Off track, at the Brazilian GP Ian Phillips had been taken ill with meningitis.
 Leyton House was also running into financial problems.
 Akagi was reducing the budget constantly and brought in an accountant, Simon Keeble.
 When Ian Phillips had meningitis Keeble suddenly assumed power.
 Keeble and Adrian Newey fell out in a big way.
 Newey already had an offer from Williams and, encouraged by Ian Phillips, accepted it.
-Phillips made his return at the Hungarian GP, but at the end of the year accepted an offer to join the new Jordan F1 team for 1991.Team manager Harry Mandel also resigned, while Newey was replaced as technical director by Gustav Brunner.
+Phillips made his return at the Hungarian GP, but at the end of the year accepted an offer to join the new Jordan F1 team for 1991.
+Team manager Harry Mandel also resigned, while Newey was replaced as technical director by Gustav Brunner.
 Several other engineers, brought over from March, also departed that year.

 Capelli's six points from France gave him equal 10th in the Drivers' Championship, while Gugelmin's point from Belgium placed him 18th.
-The team originally finished 7th in the Constructors' Championship, but were later promoted to 6th when the Larrousse team were disqualified for declaring the Lola chassis they had used to be their own.
+The team originally finished seventh in the Constructors' Championship, but were later promoted to sixth when the Larrousse team were disqualified for declaring the Lola chassis they had used to be their own.